-Here are a couple more Peanut Butter lovers desserts:
+Here are a couple more delicious fudge recipes:

 If you are looking for even more dessert recipes, snag a copy of my Easy Dessert Recipes Mini-Cookbook.
 Available here for only $0.99, these easy dessert recipes are ready with less than 30 minutes hands-on time and are sure to please all your family friends.
 From no-bake to make-ahead, you are sure to find something you love!

 - Line a 8×8 square baking dish with plastic wrap.
 Set aside.